 - On guided Everglades airboat tours, passengers and guests are able to get up-close and personal with all kinds of wildlife without putting themselves in real danger, as long as all arms and legs are kept inside the boat at all times during the ride.

 - Airboats can move without water and can glide through excess water; that’s the beauty of the flat bottom.
-You can take Everglades airboat tour at Everglades Holiday Park all year-round!
-These watercrafts are a great solution for conservation of this marshy wetland for years to come, all while allowing Florida residents and guests to enjoy the natural preserve.
+You can take Everglades airboat tour at Everglades Holiday Park all year round!
+These watercraft are a great solution for the conservation of this marshy wetland for years to come, all while allowing Florida residents and guests to enjoy the nature preserve.